Girthstorm/YounathanAFigmaYourLife/README.md

 # YounathanAFigmaYourLife
+Aidan Younathan
+Figma Your Life
+10/25/2023
+Brief Description: I made a simple looking website that wasnt exactly too simple to code that is based on luffy up to episode 160.
 Peer Reviewer: Ellie Rasuli
 Peer Review: Very good and interesting design I know you suffered trying to make it Functions specifically in 1080p but hey still pretty cool